collective/collective.developermanual/source/reference_manuals/active/five-grok/background/what-is-grok-and-five-grok.rst

 work in Zope 2 by switching the "*import grok*" line to "*from five import grok*", although there are situations where this is not the case.
-In particular, we tend to use Plone content types instead of Grok”models" and standard add/edit forms instead of the formlib-based forms from Grok.
+In particular, we tend to use Plone content types instead of Grok ”models" and standard add/edit forms instead of the formlib-based forms from Grok.

 .. _martian: http://pypi.python.org/pypi/martian